tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ### Pipeline

 Select the Pipeline in the target Namespace from which a PipelineRun (and accompanying PipelineResources) will be created, as described in the section 'What does the Tekton Dashboard's Webhooks Extension do?', above.
+Note that you need to have related Tekton Trigger resources installed in the install namespace (rather than the target namespace), these resources being; a triggertemplate called `<pipeline-name>-template` and two triggerbindings `<pipeline-name>-push-binding` and `<pipeline-name>-pullrequest-binding`.

 ### Service Account